 Each ferry alternative includes purchase of two new ferry vessels and construction of a new ferry terminal on each side of Tongass Narrows, as well as continued operation and maintenance of the existing airport ferry service under its current schedule and along its existing route.
-The ferry alternatives are shown in Figures 2.10, 2.11, and 2.12.
+The ferry locations of aAlternatives G2, G3, and G4 are shown in Figures 2.10, 2.11, and 2.12.
 These are the same ferry routes as those studied in the 2004 FEIS.
-The additional ferry service and road improvements associated with Alternatives G2 and G3 would open up access and accommodate traffic to developable lands on Gravina Island while the existing ferry continues to provide direct access to the airport.
-Under Alternative G4, the two new ferries would run adjacent to the existing ferry, providing increased capacity at that location to service airport travelers, as well as travelers accessing other lands on Gravina Island.
-Alternative G4v was added as an alternative during the development of this Draft SEIS to account for a potential slower increase in demand for access.
-Under Alternative G4v, a new ferry and new ferry terminals would be purchased and constructed adjacent to the existing ferry only when ferry demand increases enough to warrant it in future years.
+Alternatives G2, G3, and G4 include purchase of two new ferry vessels and construction of a new ferry terminal on each side of Tongass Narrows, as well as continued operation and maintenance of the existing airport ferry service under its current schedule and along its existing route.
+The additional ferry service and road improvements associated with Alternatives G2 and G3 would open up access and accommodate traffic to developable lands on Gravina Island while the existing ferry